 Who is Carl Cheffers?
 Get to know Super Bowl LVII head referee

-Get to know Super Bowl LVII head referee Carl Cheffers originally appeared on NBC Sports Philadelphia
+Get to know Super Bowl LVII head referee Carl Cheffers originally appeared on NBC Sports Chicago

 Super Bowl LVII will be played by teams wearing green and white, and hopefully it won’t be decided by people wearing black and white.